FOREX-Dollar lower, franc within sight of SNB ceiling vs euro

 By Patrick Graham

-The Swiss franc was on the verge of reaching the central bank's 1.20 franc ceiling versus the euro, edging up to its strongest in two years after another week that highlighted the euro zone's problems.
+The Swiss franc was back on the verge of the central bank's 1.20 franc ceiling versus the euro after another week that highlighted the euro zone's problems.

-The fundamental picture remains in favour of further gains for the dollar, with Japan again easing monetary policy and the euro zone economic picture making a strong case for similar action from the European Central Bank.
+The fundamental picture remains in favour of further gains for the greenback, with Japan again easing monetary policy and the euro zone economic picture making a strong case for similar action.

-But in morning trade in Europe the dollar was 0.4 percent lower against a basket of currencies, reflecting weakening of half a percent and 0.35 percent respectively to 114.06 yen and $1.2498 per euro.
+But in early deals the dollar was 0.1 percent lower against a basket of currencies, reflecting falls of half a percent and 0.2 percent respectively to 144.08 yen and $1.2471 per euro.

 "The dollar has had a good run of late and those who have been short euro dollar for example have just taken this chance (to take stock)," said Geoffrey Yu, a strategist with UBS in London.